edertone/TurboBuilder/TurboBuilder-Node/extras/help/tests.md

 site_php template contains multiple tests by default to verify that it works as expected.
 If we only want to launch these, we can use the following method:

-    - Copy the file site_php-build-and-test-template.bat from the extras/bats folder into your desktop
-    - Edit the file variables located at the top to fit your OS paths
-    - Launch the bat file
+    - Create a temporary folder and run the following commands:
+    - tb -g site_php
+    - npm ci
+    - tb -cbt
     - All tests must launch and pass